-Presented to the public in December 1989 as a new model year within the 964 generation, it carried over the iconic rear-engine layout but arrived with modernized styling, ABS, power steering, and an all-new suspension design.
+Presented to the public in December 1989 as a new model year within the 964 generation, it carried over the iconic rear-engine layout but arrived with modernized styling, ABS, power steering, and an all-new coil-spring suspension.
+The Turbo did not reach showrooms until 1990, a year after the Carrera, because Porsche carried the proven 3.3-liter turbo engine over from the outgoing car while the rest of the range moved on.

 While Carrera models dominated sales, the Turbo sat at the top of the food chain.
 It looked tougher, drove harder, and cost significantly more.
-For today’s buyers, understanding the different turbo variants, years, and specs is essential.
-It’s because the wrong example can be merely “cool,” while the right one could be investment-grade gold.
+For today’s buyers, understanding the different turbo variants, the model year changes, and the specs is essential, because the wrong example can be merely cool, while the right one could be investment-grade gold.

 Contents